vdmasek/pmi/README.md

 The next steps are identifying a target variable in order to produce a supervised model.

-For simplity the 'total_products_sold' of each store were selected.
-This is of course a simple metric and prone to bias (as we shall see shortly) however it makes the most sense since we are trying to analyse what features of the surrounding area can affect the sales of a store.
+For simplicity the 'total_products_sold' of each store were selected.
+This is of course a simple metric and prone to bias (as we shall see shortly) however it makes the most sense since we are trying to analyze what features of the surrounding area can affect the sales of a store.

 ```python